 - Suture materials vary in their composition and thickness, and the choice of the appropriate material depends upon the nature and location of the wound.

-- Staples, Steri-Strips, Band-Aids, and skin glue can be alternatives to suture material for skin closure.
+- Staples, Steri-Strips, Band-Aids, and skin glue (tissue adhesive) are alternatives to suture material and stitches for skin closure.

-- Dissolvable suture material may be used for repair of deep tissues.
+- Doctors may use dissolvable (absorbable) suture material for the repair of deep tissues.

-- Most sutures are left in place for seven to 10 days.
+- Most sutures stay in place for 7 to 10 days before removal.